huridocs/uwazi-documentation/admin-docs/designing-your-website.md

 Step 2: Create a new page by clicking **Add Page**.
 Add the page’s content in the space provided and click **Save**.

-Step 3: After saving, a blue box will appear containing the page’s unique URL.
+Step 3: After saving, a blue box will appear containing the **Page**’s unique URL.
 You may, for example, want to copy this URL and add it as an item on your collection’s main navigation menu.

-Creating and formatting the content of a Page in Uwazi requires coding knowledge (Markdown language, HTML, CSS).
-For experienced developers, there is also the option of appending custom Javascript to a Page by utilising the dedicated “Page Javascript” box.
-We have created some custom code components for Pages in Uwazi that make it straightforward to:
+Creating and formatting the content of a **Page** in Uwazi requires coding knowledge (Markdown language, HTML, CSS).
+For experienced developers, there is also the option of appending custom Javascript to a **Page** by utilising the dedicated “Page Javascript” box.
+We have created some custom code components for **Pages** in Uwazi that make it straightforward to:

-- incorporate a Library search bar
+- incorporate a **Library** search bar
 - display a dynamic selection of entities in card format
-- click to view an entity’s full information, displayed in a sidebar that expands directly on the Page
+- click to view an entity’s full information, displayed in a sidebar that expands directly on the **Page**
-- incorporate a contact form
+- incorporate a **Contact Form**
-- incorporate a submission form
+- incorporate a **Submission Form**
 - display a dynamic counter, bar chart, pie chart or list chart that visualises a selection of your collection’s data
 - display a dynamic map that visualises a selection of your collection’s data

-For further details, consult the Uwazi Advanced Design Guide or get in touch with the HURIDOCS team.
+For further details, consult the Uwazi Advanced Design Guide (*coming soon*) or get in touch with the HURIDOCS team.

 ## How to display entities as stylised pages

 An Uwazi collection is made up of different types of entities.
-You can browse the entities in the **Library** as cards, in a table or on a map (as long as they have an associated geolocation).
+You can [browse the entities in the **Library**](#) as cards, in a table or on a map (as long as they have an associated geolocation).
 If you click on an entity, you can see all of the information that it contains displayed within the right sidebar.
 Furthermore, by clicking the **View** button on an entity, you can also see the same information displayed on a full-width page that by default incorporates minimal formatting.

 In Uwazi, you can replace this default full-width page view with a customised design that incorporates formatting and components of your choosing.
-This feature is called Entity Page View.
+This feature is called **Entity Page View**.
 Solid coding and programming knowledge is required to fully take advantage of **Entity Page View**.
-For details, consult the Uwazi Advanced Design Guide or get in touch with the HURIDOCS team.
+For details, consult the Uwazi Advanced Design Guide (*coming soon*) or get in touch with the HURIDOCS team.

 ### Basic concepts